-- delegate its suitability obligations to anyone other than an officer or employee of the derivatives firm, or - satisfy the suitability obligation by simply disclosing the risks involved with a transaction.
+- delegate its suitability obligation to anyone other than an officer or employee of the derivatives firm, or - satisfy the suitability obligation by simply disclosing the risks involved with a transaction.

-Section 13 and 14 - Use of online services to determine derivatives party specific needs and objectives and suitability
+Sections 14 and 15 - Use of online services to determine derivatives party specific needs and objectives and suitability

-The conduct obligations set out in the Instrument, including the derivatives-party-specific KYC and suitability obligations in sections 13 and 14, are intended to be "technology neutral".
+The conduct obligations set out in the Instrument, including the derivatives-party-specific KYC and suitability obligations in sections 14 and 15, are intended to be "technology neutral".
 This means that these obligations are the same for derivatives firms that interact with derivatives parties on a face-to-face basis or through an online platform.

-Where the information necessary to fulfill a derivatives firm's obligations pursuant to sections 13 and 14 is solicited through an online service or questionnaire, we expect that this process would amount to a meaningful discussion with the derivatives party.
+Where the information necessary to fulfill a derivatives firm's obligations pursuant to sections 14 and 15 is solicited through an online service or questionnaire, we expect that this process would amount to a meaningful discussion with the derivatives party.